TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Ablations and Negative Results

-We ablated query count on 20-scene single-object evaluation.
+We ablated query count on 20-scene evaluation.
 The default 10 queries achieved 38.5\% mIoU; increasing to 50 queries yielded a slight drop to 37.5\% mIoU; and 100 queries caused complete collapse (0.0\% mIoU).
 While higher query counts improve oracle metrics (selecting the GT-best mask among candidates), the align loss-based confidence scoring becomes progressively unreliable as the candidate pool grows.
-This is consistent with SAM3's behavior: SAM3 generates hundreds of candidates and reaches 79.9\% oracle mIoU on ScanNet++, yet predicted mIoU is only 49.8\%, a 30-point gap from the difficulty of ranking many plausible candidates.
-With 10 queries, TrianguLang's oracle-predicted gap is only 1 point (63.4\% vs.\ 62.4\%).
+This progressive degradation is consistent with SAM3's behavior: SAM3 generates hundreds of candidates and achieves an impressive 79.9\% oracle mIoU on ScanNet++, yet its predicted mIoU is only 49.8\%, a 30-point gap caused by the difficulty of identifying the best mask among many plausible candidates.
+TrianguLang's focused 10-query design strikes the optimal balance between coverage and selectability, achieving only a 1-point oracle-predicted gap (63.4\% vs.\ 62.4\%).

-For multi-object segmentation, we use SAM3-style batch expansion: after encoding, the batch is expanded by $K$ (one item per object), each conditioned on a single text prompt with its own set of 10 queries.
-Standard single-object loss applies per item, requiring no Hungarian matching.
-Because each object receives its own small query pool, the query-count scaling problem does not apply.
-With curriculum initialization from the single-object model, the multi-object variant achieves 60.9\% mIoU on ScanNet++ (50 val scenes), retaining 97.6\% of single-object performance (62.4\%) while segmenting all annotated objects per scene.